CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09new-face-analysis.md

 ## Task 5: Build a Face Analysis Application with Foundry SDK

-In this task, you'll build a Python application using the Azure AI Foundry SDK to analyze images and extract structured face analysis information using the deployed GPT-5 Mini model.
+In this task, you'll create a Python application that uses the Azure AI Foundry SDK to analyze images and return structured face analysis information.

 1. Click the **Call model** tab next to the **Chat** tab to view the endpoint details and sample code for calling the deployed model programmatically.